Instructor: Mary Michail, MA, LPC, NCC

 Required Text: Lauren Littauer Briggs The Art of Helping: What to say and do when someone is hurting.
 (ISBN-10: 061547568X, ISBN-13: 978-0615475684)

-Students who wish to join this course can only be qualified after successful completion of Techniques class.
+Students who wish to join this course can only be qualified after successful completion of Introduction to Practicum class.

 This course focuses on three important areas: self-awareness, counseling skills and techniques, and motivational interviewing.

 Practicum I is a journey through which the student is helped to better understand him-/herself and to deepen his/her self-awareness and self-knowledge, to be more empathetic and non-judgmental towards others, which are essential skills for an effective counseling relationship.